davewadestein/ADI-Reskilling-Academy/README.md

   * do/don't go down the rabbit hole

 # Some formatting rules for Python
-* variable only use lower case, e.g., year, cost, cost_per_ounce
+* variables only use lower case and underscores, e.g., year, cost, cost_per_ounce
 * things you want to identify as constants would be all upper case, e.g., ROUTING_NUMBER

 # Best practices for programming